Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Additional Experimental Setup

 \subsection{Training and Distillation Hyperparameters}

 The detailed hyperparameters for teacher model pre-training and student model distillation are provided in Table~\ref{tab:training_hyperparams}.
-For our 169M models, we pre-trained the teacher model for 5 epochs.
+For our 169M models, we pre-trained the teacher model for around 200,000 steps.
 The subsequent distillation process was completed in about one hour on a single H100 GPU.
-For the 424M models, the teacher was pre-trained for 7 epochs, while the corresponding distillation took approximately 2 hours on a single H100 GPU.
+For the 424M models, the teacher was pre-trained for around 350,000 steps, while the corresponding distillation took approximately two hours on a single H100 GPU.